Hallensteins Glassons

 Hallensteins Glassons is a New Zealand fashion company based in Auckland, with stores in New Zealand and Australia.

 Brands

-Hallensteins Brothers
+Hallensteins

-Hallenstein Brothers (often shortened to Hallensteins) is a men's fashion, street and lifestyle retailer.
+Hallensteins (or Hallenstein Brothers) is a men's fashion, street and lifestyle retailer.
 It sells a range of men's fashion, clothing, footwear and accessories, ranging from street and lifestyle wear to contemporary formal dress.
 The company also designs and produces the in-house brands Hallensteins and HBrothers.
-It has 46 stores across New Zealand and Australia, including 5 in Auckland.
+It has 46 stores across New Zealand and Australia, including 12 in Auckland.

 Glassons

 Glassons is a women's fashion retailers, selling a range of women's clothing and swimwear.
 It has 72 stores, including 12 in Auckland.

 Ekocycle

 Hallenstein Brothers is a stockist, designer and developer of Ekocycle, a line of environmentally conscious suits crafted by using a blend of recycled materials, sophisticated shapes and refined cuts.
 The Hallenstein Brothers brand HBrothers, The Coca-Cola Corporation and musician Will.i.am developed the Ekocycle project as an investment in and exploration of the future of international sustainable and environmentally friendly retailing.

 In 2015 the HBrothers brand in conjunction with Harrods launched an exclusive new range in further support of the Ekocycle line.